a280558071/ryanwangzf.github.io/_pages/about.md

 Besides, I also work in AI's application in smart building and construction, with Professor Khalid M. Mosalam.

-I am currently in active mode looking for an intern oportunity about machine research.
+I am currently in active mode looking for an intern opportunity about machine learning research.